sttp/Specification/Sections/Commands.md

 The subscriber will issue an `Unsubscribe` with an empty payload to stop any existing data subscription.

 Upon reception of the `Unsubscribe` command from a subscriber, the publisher will immediately cease publication of `DataPointPacket` commands to the specific subscriber that issued the command; also, the publisher will send a `Succeeded` response for the `Unsubscribe` command with an empty payload.
-If for any reason the publisher cannot terminate the subscription, the publisher will send a `Failed` response for the `Unsubscribe` command with a string based payload, encoded according to the pre-negotiated subscriber string encoding, that describes the reason the subscription cannot be terminated.
+If for any reason the publisher cannot terminate the subscription, the publisher will send a `Failed` response for the `Unsubscribe` command with a string based payload that describes the reason the subscription cannot be terminated.

 After sending an `Unsubscribe` command to the publisher, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber should disconnect and not attempt to send further commands to stop the data subscription.